HHassanHub/crowd-pose-detection/README.md

 ## Annotation
-Use [CVAT](https://github.com/openvinotoolkit/cvat) to annotate the dataset for training.
-Follow the CVAT documentation for setting up and annotating your video frames.
-To annotate the dataset using CVAT for training purposes, and the images can be used for deep learning model training.
+Use [CVAT](https://github.com/openvinotoolkit/cvat) to annotate your training dataset.
+Read the CVAT documentation to see how to configure and annotate your video frames.
+To annotate your training dataset with CVAT, and the images to train deep learning models.

 ## Running the Project
 When the dataset is ready, run the following command to start the video analytics pipeline: